-A clay-bearing rock that was created by the weathering of volcanic ash.
-It got its name after the first site at Fort Benton in the US state of Wyoming.
-The mineral, also referred to as clay, consists of calcium, sodium and aluminum silicates.
-It owns a high Adsorption capacity (Addition of gases or solutes) and a good swelling capacity and thus increase the volume.
-In viticulture low-swelling calcium bentonites or medium-swelling mixed bentonites (calcium and sodium) for various fining or.
-Stabilization techniques as protein or heat stabilization used.
-This is the thermolabile protein away.
-Untreated wines can form heat transfer even at temperatures of 17 to 20 ° C. The treatment can be in grape or in wine.
+A clayey rock created by the weathering of volcanic ash.
+It got its name after the first discovery at Fort Benton in the US state of Wyoming.
+The mineral, also known as alumina, consists of calcium, sodium and aluminum silicates.
+It has a high Adsorption capacity (Accumulation of gases or dissolved substances) and good swellability and thus increase in volume.
+In viticulture, low-swellable calcium bentonites or medium-swellable mixed bentonites (calcium and sodium) are used for various fining respectively.
+Stabilization techniques like protein or heat stabilization used.
+The thermolabile protein away.
+Untreated wines can become cloudy at temperatures from 17 to 20 ° C. Treatment can be in grape or done in wine.

-An early treatment results in a faster must clarification by a better discontinuation of Trubstoffe when degumming, less tanning tendency, as well as a calmer and foam-free fermentation, The result is purer wines.
-A possible disadvantage of an early treatment is a nutrient reduction (amino acids).
-When too late application can also color and flavorings be adsorbed.
-By the wine can by a Bentotest the amount of thermolabile protein and the resulting required amount of bentonite are determined.
-By pure calcium bentonite is also a light deacidification reached.
-In the Sparkling wine production Bentonite is used in the remuage used as Rüttelhilfe.
-In addition, it also serves as an inert (carrier) with the use of toxic silver chloride, See also other fining techniques below beautiful and a comprehensive list of all vinification measures under winemaking,
+Early treatment results in faster must clarification by better sedimentation in the degumming, less tendency to brown, and a quieter and foam-free fermentation, The result is purer wines.
+A possible disadvantage of early treatment is a reduction in nutrients (amino acids).
+If used too late, too color and flavorings be adsorbed.
+With wine, one can Bentotest the amount of thermolabile protein and the resulting required amount of bentonite are determined.
+Pure calcium bentonite also makes it light deacidification reached.
+In the Sparkling wine production Bentonite is used in the remuage used as a vibrating aid.
+It also serves as an inert (carrier) when using toxic silver chloride, See also other fining techniques below beautiful as well as a comprehensive list of all vinification measures under winemaking,